UltraMegaPhil/SerialTrackball/README.md

 This code has primarily been implemented for a Microsoft Ballpoint Serial Trackball, which uses a semi-standard version of the Microsoft Serial Mouse protocol (except it has an extra byte).
 The code was also tested on a Logitech Trackman trackball and found to be working on that too.

+Working example of this can be seen in my RetroBox arcade stick [here](https://www.youtube.com/watch?v=q-1sBoGaoQ0).

 For the EZ-Key application, two serial ports are required - one for reading from the serial mouse, and another for talking to the EZ-Key.
 To achieve this, the [**AltSoftSerial library**](https://www.pjrc.com/teensy/td_libs_AltSoftSerial.html) is required.

 ## Circuit Diagram